 - Define Step 5: VM Boot to boot the Web server.
 Add a post-boot script to the Web_Server_1 virtual machine to update the DNS record and abort failover for this virtual machine on the failure of the script execution.

 - Launch failover for the DR plan.
 For more information about how to launch a failover in the production or test setup, see Launch disaster recovery failover.
 After you launch failover, you can track the status of failover in the Recovery Workflow tab of the Job Details page.
 The following screenshot depicts the orchestration of the virtual machines in your application.

 Recovery workflow behavior

-During failover, Phoenix DraaS converts all virtual machines configured in a DR plan in parallel.
+During failover, Druva DraaS converts all virtual machines configured in a DR plan in parallel.
 When you trigger a failover for your DR plan, the virtual machines in all the VM boot steps defined in the recovery workflow undergo parallel conversion ensuring reduced RTOs.
 As a result, you may find a few EC2 instances in the stopped state until its corresponding step starts executing.

 The following screenshot depicts the parallel conversion of virtual machines in a DR recovery workflow.

 The [EARLY] tags before the virtual machine name depict the parallel conversion of all the virtual machines configured in the DR plan.